-- 1. Staff submits a School Based Curriculum Council Application (see school administration for form link) request for supplemental resources.
-The applicant completes the school's online application form which automatically submits to the school administration for their Curriculum Council's consideration.
-Principal prints the form to share with the Council. - School principal convenes the Curriculum Council meeting and completes the school's Curriculum Council process, including approving or denying the application.
-Administration must complete Section 2 of the application form, as well as update the school's application spreadsheet. - a.
+- 1. Staff submits a School Based Curriculum Council Application request for supplemental resources to the school principal.
+The applicant completes Section 1 of the application form, prints, and submits the form to school administration for their Curriculum Council meeting. - 2.
+School principal convenes the Curriculum Council meeting and completes the school's Curriculum Council process, including approving or denying the application.
+Administration must complete Section 2 of the application form. - a.
 The original application form with a record of denial, approval, and/or purchase shall be maintained at the campus and remain accessible to all. - b.
-A current list of all supplemental materials shall be maintained and made accessible for all. - c.
-The principal must update the school's application spreadsheet throughout the process.
+A current list of all supplemental materials shall be maintained and made accessible for all.

-3. If the material is

-- a.
-A library media material, novel, or video (YouTube), the process remains at the school level. - b.
+- 3. If the material is - a.
+A library media material, novel or video (YouTube), the process remains at the school level. - b.
 A website or Google app, the administrator must submit a School Dude ticket for approval.
 If the website is a curriculum resource, it must first be approved by IT, then submitted as indicated in Step C below. - c.
 A new supplemental curriculum that is not website-based- the administrator must submit a Request for District Approval of Supplemental Materials form to the district. - 4.
-If the request is denied at the school level, the process stops. - 5.
-If the approved request requires digital/online access, a website, or a Google app, a School Dude ticket must be completed.
+If the request is denied at the school level, the process stops.
+If the request is approved at the school level, continue to the next step. - If the approved request requires digital/online access, is a website, or a Google app, a School Dudes ticket must be completed.
 If the request is denied at the Information and Technology Services level, the process stops.
-If the request is approved at the Information and Technology Services level: - And the material is a curriculum resource, a Request for District Approval of Supplemental Materials (link in Admin Portal) form must be completed by administration. - b.
+If the request is approved at the Information and Technology Services level, continue to the next step. - a.
+And the material is a curriculum resource, a Request for District Approval of Supplemental Materials form must be completed by administration. - b.
 And the material is NOT a curriculum resource, the school may proceed with purchase. - 6.
+If approved at the IT level, administration is to complete the SCIM Form.
 Once the form is submitted, the Instructional Resources Department Supervisor will be notified. - 7.
-The District Curriculum Council will review, along with additional departments as needed (example: Curriculum, ESE) and notify the school of approval or denial.
+The Instructional Resources Department District Curriculum Council will review, along with additional departments as needed (example: Curriculum, ESE) and notify the school of approval or denial.
 If the request is denied, the process stops.
-If the request is approved, the school may proceed with purchase of the material.
+If the request is approved, continue to the next step.the school may proceed with purchase of the material. - a.

-- a.
 The District Curriculum Council shall be comprised of rotating teams with each team consisting of no fewer than 3 persons.
 Each team shall incorporate any combination of the following: the Chief Academic Officer, the Chief of Elementary, the Director of Secondary Education, the Supervisor of Instructional Resources, the District Library Media Specialist, a school-based Library Media Specialist, a curriculum specialist, a principal, and when possible, at least one lay member appointed by the Superintendent or the Superintendent's Designee. - 8.
-The approval form and purchase information shall be added to the current list of the school's supplemental materials, maintained at the campus, and made viewable by all.
+The approval form and purchase information shall be added to the current list of the school's supplemental materials, maintained at the campus, and made viewable by all - 9.
+Purchase will be made by the school with the vendor. - 10.
+Materials will be sent by vendors directly to the school. - 11.
+School will check in items against the original purchase order. - 12.
+Authorization for Purchase Orders will be made to Accounts Payable. - 13.
+After the order is checked-in, the school will send a copy of the packing list and/or a copy of the PO with date and signature to Instructional Resources.